June 08 - 10:00

 Application to Demolish 197 and 201 Wilbrod Street, properties designated under Part V of the Ontario Heritage Act as part of the Sandy Hill West Heritage Conservation District

 File No. ACS2022-PIE-RHU-0015 - Rideau-Vanier (Ward 12) The statutory 90-day timeline for consideration of this application under the Ontario Heritage Act will expire on June 23, 2022.
-Committee Recommendations That Council: Approve the applications to demolish 197 and 201 Wilbrod Street, conditional upon: That until the time of the construction of a replacement building, the registered Owner shall landscape the property to the satisfaction of the General Manager of Planning, Real Estate a... (cont)
+Committee Recommendations That Council: Approve the applications to demolish 197 and 201 Wilbrod Street, conditional upon: That until the time of the construction of a replacement building, the registered Owner shall landscape the property to the satisfaction of the General Manager of Planning, Real Estate and Economic Development Department.
+The registered Owner shall prohibit the use of the property for other interim uses and maintain the property in accordance with the Property Standards By-law; Approve the issuance of the heritage permit for each application with a two-year expiry date from the date of issuance unless otherwise extended by Council.
+Exempt the subject properties (197 and 201 Wilbrod Street) from the requirements of the Demolition Control By-law, 2012 (2012-377).

 Community and Protective Services Committee Report #26